 To find an Application Assistant near you:

-- Explain participant responsibilities while enrolled in the program;
+- Explain ACP participant responsibilities while enrolled in the program;

-- Work with the victim/survivor to incorporate the ACP into her/his overall safety plan;
+- Work with the victim/survivor to incorporate the ACP into their overall safety plan;

 - Recommend the applicant into the ACP and forward the application directly to the ACP.

-Program staff reviews all completed applications.
-If an application is approved, program participants are certified for five years.
+ACP staff review all completed applications.
+When an application is approved, the program participant(s) are certified for five years.
 All certified participants are issued an Arizona Address Confidentiality Authorization Card and a handbook on how to use the substitute address effectively with government agencies.

-Applicants are not authorized to use the ACP substitute address until they receive her/his welcome packet that includes the authorization card.
-Program staff will not provide a substitute address over the phone.
+Applicants are not authorized to use the ACP substitute address until they receive their welcome packet that includes the authorization card.
+ACP staff will not provide a substitute address over the phone.